Occupation: Rainfall: Production

 On 17 September 2020, it was announced that Jason Isaacs had joined the cast of Occupation: Rainfall.
 On the same day, it was announced that the film was in post-production, with visual effects being worked on by artists behind Star Wars: The Last Jedi.

+It was filmed in Australia at the Gold Coast in Queensland and northern New South Wales.

 Home media

-The film is set to make its SVOD debut on Netflix in the United States on 9 October 2021.
+The film made its SVOD debut on Netflix in the United States on 9 October 2021.

+Reception

 Sequel

 Luke Sparke is working in active development of Rainfall Chapter 2.